Recipient(s) will receive an email with a link to 'Obesity' and will have access to the topic for 7 days.

 E66.09 Other obesity due to excess calories

 E66.01 Morbid (severe) obesity due to excess calories

 414916001 obesity (disorder)

 238131007 overweight (finding)

 161833006 abnormal weight gain (finding)

 A majority of American adults are overweight or obese.

-Modification in dietary and physical activity patterns remain the cornerstone of therapy for obesity.
+Modification in dietary and physical activity patterns remains the cornerstone of therapy.
 Consider bariatric surgery in patients with a BMI >40 who have failed more conservative treatment, particularly if there are associated risk factors.